 The short answer is no.

 The University (through its faculties and departments) determines course content and all students on the same course, regardless of their College, attend the same lectures, seminars and practicals, and sit the same exams.
-Therefore, it is not the case that some College are better for particular courses - the differences that do exist between the Colleges lie in the ambiance rather than the educational opportunities.
+Therefore, it is not the case that some Colleges are better for particular courses - the differences that do exist between the Colleges lie in the ambiance rather than the educational opportunities.

 All Cambridge Colleges accept applications for Natural Sciences and the Colleges are more similar than they are different.
 You can find guidance on how to choose (and how not to choose) a College on the Undergraduate Study website.